Spitting Up in Infants Treatment

 The following feeding techniques may help with spitting up:

 - Burp the infant frequently (after every 1-2 ounces) to prevent the build-up of air in the stomach.

-- Feed slower to allow the stomach contents more time to empty into the intestines.
+- Feed slower or use a smaller bottle nipple to allow the stomach contents more time to empty into the intestines.

 - Be careful not to feed too much at a time and to stop feeding when the infant seems full.